The Importance of Leave No Trace in Colorado

 Leave No Trace in Colorado

-If you’re an outdoors enthusiast, something you may have heard along the way is “Leave No Trace.”
-This year, Every year, people come to Colorado’s great outdoors for adventure and a respite from their homes.
-It’s wonderful to see so many new faces on the trails, trying new sports like mountain biking or camping.
-Many are coming from out of state to see what Colorado offers.
-With so many people out in the mountains, following Leave No Trace practices is more critical than ever.
+If you’re an outdoors enthusiast, “Leave No Trace” is a phrase you’ve likely encountered.
+Every year, people flock to Colorado’s great outdoors seeking adventure and a respite from the daily grind.
+With the state’s population now surpassing 6 million, it is wonderful to see so many new faces on the trails trying sports like mountain biking or backcountry camping.
+However, with record-breaking numbers of people exploring our peaks and canyons, following Leave No Trace practices is more critical than ever.

 What is Leave No Trace?

-Leave No Trace (LNT) is an environmental initiative that provides a framework of seven practices for anyone interacting with the great outdoors.
-It’s an easy-to-remember phrase that helps you make minimal alterations to the environment around you to preserve nature for not only other humans who want to enjoy it but also for the wildlife that calls it home.
+Leave No Trace (LNT) is an environmental initiative that provides a framework of seven practices for anyone interacting with the outdoors.
+It’s an easy-to-remember philosophy that helps you make minimal alterations to the environment, preserving nature for other visitors and the wildlife that calls it home.

-The general idea of Leave No Trace is simple: when you get back into your car and leave the trail, no one should be able to tell you were there.
-That means packing out your trash, respecting the trail, wildflowers, and other natural features you encounter along the way, and not disturbing wildlife.
-If you’re camping, it means not digging trenches for your tent or building shelters and structures on public land.
-If you’re out on a romantic excursion, it means no carving your initials into the side of a tree.
+The general idea is simple: when you leave the trail and get back into your car, no one should be able to tell you were ever there.
+That means packing out your trash, respecting the wildflowers, and not disturbing wildlife.
+If you’re camping, it means not digging trenches for your tent.
+If you’re on a romantic excursion, it means no carving initials into the trees.

 Leave No Trace in Colorado